hyperfield/yt-channel-downloader/README.md

 ## Change Log

+### What's New in version 0.5.0

+- **YouTube Login and Logout**: Configure the browser profile whose cookies yt-dlp reuses for private, premium, or age-restricted downloads - no heavy-weight embedded browser anymore.
+Use `File -> YouTube login` to pick the browser and profile, and clear the configuration from the same menu when you no longer need it.

 ### What's New in version 0.4.12

 - **Only the Windows installer changed**: updated `yt-dlp` to the latest version to fix a problem with unretrievable URLs.